Semiparametric KSD test: unifying score and distance-based approaches for goodness-of-fit testing: Application with SKSD test framework

-It turns out that the different estimators trade off estimation error and separation from the null in SKSD tests.
-To understand these patterns, we compare the root mean squared error (RMSE) of the estimators and the distance of their population projections onto the null model.
-Let $\Sigma^{\mathrm{proj}}_{\mathrm{KSD}}$ (resp.\ $\Sigma^{\mathrm{proj}}_{\mathrm{SM}}$) be the projection of the true interaction matrix $\Sigma$ onto the null model parameter space under the loss functions of minimum-KSD (resp.\ score-matching) estimation procedure.
+It turns out that different estimators for $\theta$ used in the simulation trade off (1) estimation error, and (2) separation distance from the null in SKSD tests.
+To further understand the patterns, we compare the root mean squared error (RMSE) of two estimators and the distance of their population projections onto the null model.
+Let $\Sigma^{\mathrm{proj}}_{\mathrm{KSD}}$ (resp.\ $\Sigma^{\mathrm{proj}}_{\mathrm{SM}}$) be the projection of the interaction matrix $\Sigma$ generating data onto the null model parameter space, under the loss functions used in minimum-KSD (resp.\ score-matching) estimation procedure.
 For each estimator $\mathcal{A} \in \{\mathrm{KSD}, \mathrm{SM}\}$, we define

 where $\|\cdot\|_{\mathrm{F}}$ is the Frobenius norm.
 The RMSE reflects estimation accuracy of different estimators, while the projection distance measures how far the projected model is from the null under alternative.
-Lower RMSE and larger projection distance are expected to yield higher power.
-To deconfound the finite-sample error, we compute the population projections using $10^4$ Monte Carlo samples and the RMSE using $10^3$ independent repetitions under the simulation setup.
+Intuitively speaking, lower RMSE and larger projection distance are expected to yield higher power.
+To deconfound the finite-sample error, we compute the population projections using $10^4$ Monte Carlo samples and the expectation in RMSE (defined as in~\eqref{eq:error_metric}) using $10^3$ independent repetitions under the simulation setup.

 The resulting ratios $\mathrm{RMSE}(\mathrm{KSD})/\mathrm{RMSE}(\mathrm{SM})$ and $\mathrm{Proj\text{-}dist}(\mathrm{KSD})/\mathrm{Proj\text{-}dist}(\mathrm{SM})$ are also shown in Figure~\ref{fig:graphical-model}.
-In the first setting, as $\varepsilon$ increases, the RMSE ratio decreases while the projection-distance ratio increases, matching the trend of power curves: score matching is favored when $\varepsilon$ is small (RMSE dominates), and minimum-KSD gains an advantage for larger $\varepsilon$ (projection distance dominates).
+In the first simulation setup, as $\varepsilon$ increases, the RMSE ratio decreases while the projection-distance ratio increases, matching the trend of power curves: score matching is favored when $\varepsilon$ is small (RMSE dominates), and minimum-KSD gains an advantage for larger $\varepsilon$ (projection distance dominates).
 In the second setting, as $d$ increases, the RMSE ratio remains nearly constant while the projection-distance ratio increases, consistent with the faster growth in power for minimum-KSD relative to score matching.
-In other words, it is the projection distance, i.e., the distance between the projected model and the null model, that matters most in determining the relative performance of the two estimators.
+In other words, it is the projection distance, i.e., the distance between the projected model and the null model, that matters more in determining the relative performance of the two estimators, at least under the current simulation setup.